Time Out says

-Yep, London’s first cat café has finally opened its doors.
+Taking inspiration from Tokyo, where this kind of thing first blossomed, Lady Dinah's was London's very first cat café, opening its doors back in 2014.
 Filled with cute kitties, faux-vintage furnishings and plenty of chintzy crockery, this crowd-funded caff in Bethnal Green takes cat loving to a new level.
-Get a sneak peek of the café here.

 Bethnal Green Road